voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 	Starts a screen sharing session.
 	The ScreenShare with iOS document (https://docs.dolby.io/communications-apis/docs/screenshare-with-ios) describes how to set up screen-share outside the application.

-Instead of setting properties:
+Instead of setting the following properties:
-VoxeetSDK.shared.appGroup = "YOUR_APP_GROUP"
+- VoxeetSDK.shared.appGroup = "YOUR_APP_GROUP"
-VoxeetSDK.shared.preferredExtension = "YOUR_BROADCAST_EXTENSION_BUNDLE_ID"
+- VoxeetSDK.shared.preferredExtension = "YOUR_BROADCAST_EXTENSION_BUNDLE_ID"
-Setup keys in your Info.plist file:
+ Set up keys in your `Info.plist` file:

-Open your Info.plist file then:
-- add a new DolbyioSdkAppGroupKey as a String type and enter the group name ("YOUR_APP_GROUP")
+- Add a new `DolbyioSdkAppGroupKey` as a string type and enter the group name ("YOUR_APP_GROUP").
-- add a new DolbyioSdkPreferredExtensionKey as a String type and enter the broadcast extension bundle id ("YOUR_BROADCAST_EXTENSION_BUNDLE_ID")
+- Add a new `DolbyioSdkPreferredExtensionKey` as a string type and enter the broadcast extension bundle ID ("YOUR_BROADCAST_EXTENSION_BUNDLE_ID").

 #### Returns